wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

     Whether the agent is paused or not.
 Blank for a phone.

 Answered calls
-    Number of calls answered by the member since last restart or configuration reload.
+    Number of calls answered by the member since last login (for an agent), or restart or configuration reload.

 Last call
     Hangup time of the last answered calls.